robertmc0/modules-test/modules/naming/conventions/README.md

 # Naming Conventions Module

-This module is used to create a naming convention for resources in Azure
+This module is used to create a naming convention for resources in Azure.

 ## Details